Email can be a way to waste time or a way to save time.

 Upon sign-up, you’ll be asked your musical preferences, and then you’ll get emails when the bands you like are playing nearby.

 I subscribe to all kinds of other newsletters on writing, blogging and marketing, but these are the newsletters that I think anyone can benefit from.
+If you’re looking to start your own newsletter, there are plenty of newsletter templates to help!

 Look for more newsletters that apply to your life at Discover.